Rachi-da/Neural-Network/Neural_Network_Tutorial_updated.md

 A **neural network** is a machine learning model inspired by the **human brain**.
 It's used to recognize patterns, classify data, and make predictions.

+Here are **two alternate versions** of your sentence—one **simpler** for beginners, and one **more technical** for advanced learners:

+---

+### ✅ **Simpler version (for beginners):**

+*A neural network is a computer program that learns by looking at examples, kind of like how our brain learns.
+It helps computers recognize things, sort information, and guess what might happen next.*

+---

+### ✅ **More technical version (for advanced learners):**

+*A neural network is a computational model composed of interconnected nodes (neurons) organized in layers.
+It processes input data through weighted connections and activation functions to learn complex patterns, enabling tasks such as classification, regression, and feature extraction.*

 ---

 ## 🔶 Basic Structure